 Sometimes a speaker introduces new information in the conclusion, which can start the process all over again.
-If words like "in conclusion" or "okay, one last thing" are used, a set of expectations is now at play, and the listener expects a conclusion in the very near future.
-If the speaker continues to recycle at this point, the listener's patience will be stretched, and frustration will set in.
+If words like "in conclusion" or "okay, one last thing" are used, a set of expectations is now at play and the listener expects a conclusion in the very near future.
+If the speaker continues to recycle at this point, the listener's patience will be stretched and frustration sets in.
 They will have mentally shifted to the next order of business, so this transition must be negotiated successfully to maintain good relations between speakers.
 Mentioning a time, date, or place for future communication clearly signals that the conversation, although currently concluded, will continue later.
-"I'm just heading to a meeting right now, but I'll catch you back on the fifth floor tomorrow afternoon, K?" for instance, allows you to respectfully disengage (Business Communication for Success, 2015, 16.5).
+"I'm just heading to a meeting right now but I'll catch you back on the fifth floor tomorrow afternoon, K?" for instance, allows you to respectfully disengage (Business Communication for Success, 2015, 16.5).

-10.1.3: Improving Your Conversation Skills in the Smartphone Era disadvantage when entering the workforce.
+10.1.3: Improving Your Conversation Skills in the Smartphone Era

+If you prefer to text rather than talk to people most of the time because that's how you've (and everyone else has) been doing it throughout high school and even in college, you'll probably find yourself at a disadvantage when entering the workforce.
 The reason is twofold: (1) When you enter the working world, you join several generations of adults who grew up without smartphones and therefore tend to prefer talking over texting because it's a tried, tested, and true way to efficiently communicate understanding.
-Managers, coworkers, customers, and other stakeholders come with high expectations for the quality of conversational skill in the people they interact with and have little patience for those who are years behind where they should be in basic oracy (see §10.1.1 for more on oracy).
-(2) You could be addicted to technology, which negatively affects your ability to interact with people in person, according to a growing body of research (Andrew-Gee, 2018; Smith, Robinson, & Segal, 2018; Brandon, 2018).
+Managers, coworkers, customers, and other stakeholders come with high expectations for the quality of conversational skill in the people they interact with, and have little patience for those who are years behind where they should be in basic oracy (see §10.1.1 for more on oracy).
+(2) You could be addicted to technology, which negatively affects your ability to interact with people in person according to a growing body of research (Andrew-Gee, 2018; Smith, Robinson, & Segal, 2018; Brandon, 2018).
 Why talk to people when sending a text is just so easy and comfortable?